Saturday, August 8, 2015

 Hazel Grouse Tetrastes bonasia

-Following another 'twitchy' hunch, Subho, Helly and I headed north to Jiri-san ('san' = mountain) at the ungodly hour of 4:30 a.m. on July 10th.
+Following another 'twitchy' hunch, Subho I headed north to Jiri-san ('san' = mountain) at the ungodly hour of 4:30 a.m. on July 10th.
 The trip was ostensibly exploratory, but I think the true motivating factor that got Subho out of Seoul and me out of bed was the chance of seeing Spotted Nutcracker at the peak, and perhaps Ruddy Kingfisher (shaking fist at sky) in the lower valleys.
 Fitting my 'Twitching is crap!' narrative well, we predictably didn't spot either of those species.
 I believe we picked a peak that was slightly too low, as Spotted Nutcrackers move higher in summer.
 That's how she goes.

 The best bird of the trip was a surprise Hazel Grouse that appeared in the trees above us as we halted on the trail for several minutes to get a better look at some buntings.
 The Hazel Grouse is a cryptic species, letting out a deceptively high-pitched call for a bird of its size.
 It also hangs out in trees much of the time, whereas it seems like it should be more of a ground-dwelling bird (which it often is).
 We also got looks some very grey Bull-headed Shrikes, young Japanese Bush Warblers, and Pale-legged Leaf Warblers, among the more common woodland species.
 Click here for better Hazel Grouse images: http://snowyowllost.blogspot.kr/2014/02/big-weekend-in-seoul.html